Cue4/Horiseon-Rebuild-cue4/README.md

 Create a Develop folder seperate from the activity folder.
 Create a repo.
-Edit file, git add, commit "", push to repo.
+Edit file, git add -A, git commit -m " ", git push to repo.

 ## Usage